ice-lab/icestore/README.md

 ReactDOM.render(<Todo />, rootElement);
 ```

-Complete example is presented in this [sandbox](https://codesandbox.io/s/icestore-hs9fe), feel free to play with it.
+Complete example is presented in this [CodeSandbox](https://codesandbox.io/s/icestore-hs9fe), feel free to play with it.

+## Typescript Support
+icestore provides complete type definitions to support IntelliSense in VSCode.
+TS example is presented in this [CodeSandbox](https://codesandbox.io/s/icestore-hs9fe).

 ## Best Practices